 Step 3.
 Await results.

 The search is generally done immediately and results should be made available by the records specialist within a few minutes.
-The records specialist will provide the individual that made the request with a copy of the results.
+The records specialist will provide the individual who made the request with a copy of the results.

 Sex Offender Registry

 The Virginia Sex Offender Registry can also be searched online (the Texas sex offender registry guide shows the process more in-depth as the two states are very similar).
 Although this search will not turn up complete criminal history information on a person, it can still be a useful tool when performing various background checks.
-Detailed steps on how to perform a search of the Virginia sex offender registry is outlined below.
+Detailed steps on how to perform a search of the Virginia sex offender registry are outlined below.

 Step 1.
 Navigate to the Virginia State Police Sex Offender Registry Search.